Advanced Topics

 method ofSoundModifier

-.
-Allocate buffers and other resources in advance, if possible. - Efficient Algorithms: Use efficient algorithms for audio processing, especially in performance-critical sections.
+for temporary buffers when unavoidable. - Efficient Algorithms: Use efficient algorithms for audio processing, especially in performance-critical sections.

 Threading Considerations